Andrew-code2020/MS2/README.md

 4. City Breaks.

 The problem that we are trying to solve is that current holiday websites in Ireland offer too many different types of holiday.
-We want to slim down the offerings and focus on these four strategically valuable markets.
+We want to slim down the offerings and focus on the above named four strategically valuable markets.
 We have designed the website to offer bitesize information on the best quality holidays in these four areas.
 The success of this website is that the user is able to locate the type of holiday they want quickly and easily without having to sift through the large amounts of offers on other sites.
-Further success will be measured by the number of emails we receive asking us to make a holiday booking.
+Further success will be measured by the number of emails we receive asking the holiday in Ireland team to make a holiday booking.

 ### UX